magnus-hg/finanzresilienz/README.md

 Returns the mocked average rent price per square meter for the supplied coordinates and radius.
 Accepts `latitude`, `longitude` and `radius` as optional query parameters.

 All endpoints respond with JSON documents and can be safely extended or replaced with real data sources in the future.

+## Tax calculations

+The 2026 income tax formulas and helper functions live in `tax_calculations.py`.
+`app.py` imports the module to serve tax-related metrics (e.g., `/api/tax`), so future adjustments to the calculation logic should be made in that dedicated module.